 At the time of writing, co-branded credit cards provide a more competitive earn rate and have the added bonus of automatically transferring your Velocity points to your account.

 Some of the ways you can expect to earn Velocity points on your credit card include:

 - Airline travel.
-Velocity points are earned on the basis of earn rate per mile.
+You can earn Velocity Points on eligible flights with Virgin Australia and its partners.
+The number of points you'll earn will depend on where you're flying, your Velocity status and the fare class of your booking.
 This rate is higher for premium class seats.
 You can also expect to earn bonuses as you move up the Silver, Gold and Platinum Velocity tiers.

 - Eligible credit card purchases.
 You can also earn Velocity points on eligible everyday purchases.
 For example, American Express Platinum card earns 3 points for every dollar spent on Virgin Australia, 2 points for every dollar spent on other airlines, accommodation, major cruises and even enables points earning on payment of utility bills at a rate of 0.50 points for every dollar spent.
 These rates and eligible purchases will differ from card to card.